How Much Protein Do You Need Daily? – A Clear Guide with a Chart for All Age Groups

 What Affects Your Daily Protein Requirement?

-How much protein Do You Need Daily depend on age, body weight, physical activity, and health conditions.
 Active individuals, pregnant women, and seniors usually need more protein to maintain health and recovery.
 People healing from surgery or illness also need more.
-Understanding these factors helps you customise your diet.
+Understanding these factors helps you customize your diet.

 • Age and gender